Arab Socialist Ba'ath Party – Iraq Region: Qasim's Iraq: 1958–1963

-The assassins planned to ambush Qasim at Al-Rashid Street on 7 October 1959.
-One man was to kill those sitting in the back of the car, the rest would kill those in front.
-During the ambush, Hussein began shooting prematurely, which disorganised the whole operation.
+Qasim's policies angered several pan-Arab organisations, including the Ba'ath Party, which later began plotting to assassinate Qasim at Al-Rashid Street on 7 October 1959 and take power.
+One assassin was to kill those sitting in the back of the car, the rest would kill those in front.
+Abdul Karim al-Shaikhly, the leader of the assassination plot, recruited a young Saddam Hussein to join the conspiracy after one of the would-be assassins left.
+During the ambush, Saddam (who was only supposed to provide cover) began shooting prematurely, which disorganised the whole operation.
 Qasim's chauffeur was killed and Qasim was hit in the arm and shoulder.
 The assassins thought they had killed him and quickly retreated to their headquarters, but Qasim survived.